Hawking Radiation via Gauss-Bonnet Theorem: Abstract

 \section{Abstract}

-In this paper, we apply the recently found breakthrough topological method of Robson, Villari and Biancalana (RVB) \cite{Robson:2018con,Robson:2019yzx} to the various black holes to derive their Hawking temperature.
-We show that the RVB method can easily be employed to compute the Hawking temperature of black holes having spherically symmetric topology.
-Therefore, we conclude that the RVB method provides a consistent formula to achieve the Hawking temperature using the topology.
+In this paper, we apply the topological method to the various black holes to derive their Hawking temperature.
+We show that the this method can easily be employed to compute the Hawking temperature of black holes having spherically symmetric topology.
+Therefore, we conclude that the topological method provides a consistent formula to achieve the Hawking temperature.

 \keywords{Black hole; Temperature; Hawking radiation; Thermodynamics; Gauss-Bonnet theorem; Euler characteristic}